juk0de/mtf2json/README.md

   },
 }
 ```

-All critical slots data is stored in the `critical_slots` section, with one section per location.
-Every slot has the slot number as key,
+All critical slot data is stored in the `critical_slots` section, with a separate
+section for each location.
+Each slot uses its slot number as the key, making it
-making it very easy to check the content of each slot directly.
-The `-Empty-` string is replaced by an actual `null` (python `None`).
+very easy to check the content of each slot directly.
+The `-Empty-` string is
+replaced by an actual `null` (Python `None`).

 ### Fluff
 MTF: